- This is one of many Olmsted designs in Holyoke. Read about the rest at this LINK.

 stop 9 – Holyoke High School

 This is the third location of Holyoke High School.
-The first location was on Elm Street were the Holyoke Juvenile Court is located.
+(LOCATION) The first location was on Elm Street were the Holyoke Juvenile Court is located.
 It lasted from 1862 to 1898.
 The second location was between Beech Street and Pine and between Sargeant and Hampshire.
 This lasted from 1898 to 1964.
+In 1964 this newest high school was built.
+38 acres were taken from parkland to construct the HHS grounds.

 stop 10 – Holyoke Hospital